Saturday, December 11, 2010

 I wasted so much of my life caring what other people thought of every little thing that I did.
 People that didn't give two shits about me or anything I chose to do with my day.
 I blew off any chance I had to be myself and stayed lost in the expectations of everyone else and I paid the price.
 I began to listen to my self doubts and reservations towards my abilities.
 I fought my ambitions and it left me unsatisfied and uninspired from the things I found the the most joy in.

+It took a parade of people marching through my life for me to even have an idea of who I was.
+From the days of riding and late night debauchery, which in a large sense I'm glad stopped when it did, to the musty smell of a basement band with dreams a bit too big for their britches, there's been no shortage of characters in this play.
 From eating wood and pavement with my bike crashing down around me to winning a battle of the bands with so much as barely knowing three original songs.
 I gained and lost who I thought was the love of my life, and in some ways, I still do.
 I still sit back on some of those nights alone after work and wondered if I had tried harder, would it still be the same?
 Or was it simply not meant to be?
 What happened to all of this, I couldn't tell you.
 All I know is what I've lost there, I've gained in some of the greatest people I'll ever meet.

-couldn't compete and in turn, eventually ran its course.
+My friends, my clan, my brothers.
+Without them I don't know if I would have ever made it.
+There's rarely a time where I would rather be anywhere else.
+In a sense, I think the only real relationship I've ever had couldn't compete and in turn, eventually ran its course.
 I know we've had our rare fights and talked the occasional shit behind each others backs but the harsh truth is I would take a bullet, hell multiple bullets, for any of you.
 Even being one man down for the short time being, which in a large sense is probably what made me reflect so suddenly on myself.
 I couldn't be more proud of what he's doing and at the same time, sick with myself for not doing the same.
 Or at least something that I feel is of a greater significance.
 I live in the constant fear of disappointing or letting any of them down.
 I want to succeed and watch them succeed right with me.
 I don't want much out of life, but first I need to figure out what it is and I know you'll be with me every step of the way.